 Dr. William Douce - 1993 A Award Recipient

 With the completion of medical school in Philadelphia,and then deputation as a missionary candidate, Dr. Douce was off to South America.
-The doors to Ecuador had opened-first the city of Guyaquil to establish an urban clinic.
+He went first to Ecuador to the city of Guyaquil to establish an urban clinic.
 Then Saraguro, an isolated town situated in a mountainous region.

 That was 1959.
 This servant on a mission discovered a town with no doctor—a people where no evangelical missionary had ever gone.
 For more than three decades, this missionary doctor and his wife immersed themselves in ministry to meet the physical and spiritual needs of Indians all across that rugged province of Ecuador.

-We saluate Dr. William Douce for reasons perhaps peculiar to the world.
+We salute Dr. William Douce for reasons perhaps peculiar to the world.
 No headlines in American newspapers.
 No great medical research to attract national acclaim.
 Nothing on record to bring fame and fortune.
-A life invested where heworked quietly but faithfully.
+A life invested where he worked quietly but faithfully.

 - The development of a large medical clinic.